-by Elizabeth Sepper, Associate Professor, School of Law
+Written by Elizabeth Sepper, JD, associate professor in the School of Law

 Six years ago, a little known provision of the Affordable Care Act (ACA)—Section 1557—marked the first time that federal law prohibited sex discrimination in federally funded health programs.

 This summer, a new U.S. Department of Health and Human Services (HHS) rule made clear that sex includes gender identity and sex stereotypes related to sexual orientation.
 The nation’s hospitals, Medicaid plans, and nursing homes act unlawfully when they discriminate against LGBT people.